EU official warns of risks of disjointed COVID vaccine records

 “We would risk having a variety of documents that cannot be read and verified in other member states.
 And we risk the spread of forged documents, and with it, the spread of both the virus and the mistrust of citizens,” he told the European Parliament.

-Tourism-reliant southern EU countries like Spain and Italy are keen to launch the new tool as soon as possible to help their economies mauled by the pandemic.
-But they face a more reluctant north, as well as lengthy EU decision procedures.
+Tourism-reliant southern EU countries like Spain and Italy are keen to launch the new tool as soon as possible to help economies that have been mauled by the pandemic.
+But they face a more reluctant north, as well as complex EU decision procedures.

-With no central gateway to ensure interoperability in place for now, countries including Estonia, Lithuania, Greece, Spain, Germany and France, are introducing their own solutions to record vaccinations.
+With no central gateway to ensure interoperability yet in place, countries including Estonia, Lithuania, Greece, Spain, Germany and France, are introducing their own solutions to record vaccinations.

 Disputes between EU countries over supplies of medical equipment, drugs and vaccines have already complicated the bloc’s joint response earlier in the pandemic.

-As the bloc is now facing a third wave of infections, sceptics say discussions about restarting free travel are premature given low vaccination levels on the continent.
+As it now faces a third wave of infections, sceptics say discussions about restarting free travel are premature given low vaccination levels.

+The rushed implementation of the joint system raises questions over how visitors from overseas will be handled.

+Questions also remain over which vaccines they would honour, with a distinction between those approved for the EU by the European Medicines Agency and those like the Russian or Chinese jabs that might only be allowed by some countries.

-Another issue still to be resolved is whether antibody tests provide adequate proof that a person who has recovered from COVID-19 is immune.
-EU countries including Belgium are also worried about discriminating against those who cannot or would not get the jab.
+Another issue is whether antibody tests provide adequate proof that a person who has recovered from COVID-19 is immune.
+EU countries including Belgium also worry about discriminating against those who would not get the jab.

 Our Standards: The Thomson Reuters Trust Principles.